Lent is a special time — a season that challenges us to evaluate our spiritual lives and to sharpen our focus on prayer, fasting, and almsgiving.

 You can give back to our New York community through a variety of diverse volunteer opportunities in Manhattan, the Bronx, Staten Island, and the upper counties of the Archdiocese of New York.
 Sign up for a volunteer information session today.

 Help Transform Lives

-Tags: ALMSGIVING, Archdiocese of New York, Confession, e-reading, FASTING, ipad, iphone, Lent Observance, Lenten commitments, liturgical calendar, mass readings, Mobile Guide, Roman Catholic App, sacrament, Universalis Catholic Calendar, volunteer opportunities
+Tags: ALMSGIVING, Archdiocese of New York, Confession, e-reading, FASTING, ipad, iphone, Lent, Lent Observance, Lenten commitments, liturgical calendar, mass readings, Mobile Guide, Roman Catholic App, sacrament, Universalis Catholic Calendar, volunteer opportunities